 New sweet corn varieties developed by the Department of Agriculture, Fisheries and Forestry

 (DAFF) and UQ's Queensland Alliance for Agriculture and Food Innovation (QAAFI) could help slow eye diseases such as age-related macular degeneration (AMD), the leading form of blindness in Australia.

-THE HEALTH BENEFITS of eating a diet rich in fruit and vegetables are well recognised, but consuming two serves of fruit and five serves of vegetables a day might be even more beneficial thanks to a research partnership between QAAFI and the Queensland Department of Agriculture Fisheries and Forestry (DAFF).
+THE HEALTH BENEFITS of eating a diet rich in fruit and vegetables are well recognised, but consuming two serves of fruit and five serves of vegetables a day might be even more beneficial thanks to a research partnership between QAAFI and the Queensland Department of Agriculture and Fisheries (DAF).